dbitters/extracting-GeoJSON-part-one/README.md

 ### Formatted Output
-Displaying only a few states out of 50:
+Displaying only a portion of the output:

 ![](img/extracted_states_img.JPG)